 It’s important to be transparent that this Shared Measurement System was designed from a non-Indigenous worldview and we recognize that Indigenous ways of knowing are absent from it.
 For more information on this positioning, see our Right Relations page.

-In order for decision makers entrusted with the quality of Canada’s water resources to make sound decisions, they require access to accurate, timely, frequent relevant, comparable and clear data.
-Knowing whether water decision makers have access to the high-quality data they require is challenging however.
+In order for decision makers to make sound decisions, they require access to accurate, timely, relevant, comparable and clear data.
+However, knowing whether water decision makers have access to the high-quality data required is challenging.
 First, it is tricky to define who is a water decision maker.
 Many individuals are involved in water decision making in one way or another, including politicians and other officials in governments and public agencies; business owners and their employees; and staff of non-governmental organizations.
 Do these individuals have to spend all their time working on water-related issues to qualify as water decision makers?
 Or is it enough to do so as part of some broader set of duties?
 What exactly is a water-related issue?
 Is the manager of snow clearing for provincial highways a water decision maker?
-All these questions, and more, complicate the matter of defining the “water decision maker”.
+All these questions complicate the matter of defining the “water decision maker”.

 Last updated December 2019